TotallyInformation/node-red-contrib-uibuilder/docs/changing-uibroot.md

 Once you have changed the location, if you want to keep any existing front-end code, you should copy that to the new location _before restarting Node-RED_.
 That would prevent uibuilder from copying the selected template.

 Similarly, if you have made any changes or additions to the `.config`  or `common` folders, you should also copy those over as well.

+## Finding the uibRoot folder

+There are several ways to find out which folder is the uibuilder root.

+1. When Node-RED starts, uibuilder prints some information to the log including the "root folder".
+2. The "uibuilder details" button available in any uibuilder node.

+   The resulting page shows a list of all of the uibuilder instances that are deployed and includes the "Server Filing System Folder", the root of which is the uibuilder root folder.

+   It also shows a "Configuration" section that contains "uib.rootFolder".

+3. The "instance details" button available in any uibuilder node.

+   Shows similar detail to #2 but just for the selected node.